CrossCraft/CrossCraft-SurvivalTest/README.md

 `make`

-Also copy your audio and texturepacks folder into the build directory.
+Also copy your resourcepacks folder into the build directory.

 ## License